Are you afraid to start offering your child finger food? Then you are not alone.

 - Soft food pieces

-When you feel able to go further, you can start with very soft food pieces, such as boiled potatoes, avocado, eggs, bananas, porridge sticks, liver pate, etc.
+When you feel okay with moving on, you can start with very soft food pieces, such as boiled potatoes, avocado, eggs, bananas, porridge sticks, liver pâté, etc.

 - Mix